shamansystems/Cheap-FOCer-2/orderingGuide/readme.md

     If you intend to use your FOCer for balancing applications such as a onewheel or unicycle you will have to solder the BMI160 IMU yourself.
 This is a leadless component which requires a [reflow station](linkToReflowStation).

     Please note that JLCPCB will often run **out of stock** on certain components.
 There is a chance you may have to find an alternative component with the same footprint and properties.
 Post a github issue when a part is out of stock and where you found a new part so that others can see and we can update the docs appropriately.
+You can also see [this page](outOfStock.md) for suggestions on where to get out of stock components.

 1. Click `Next` to continue